mariomui/obsidianmd-templates/ø--archive/ø--tag-page-template.md

 ---
 MUID: <% await app.insertIncrementalId('MUID') %>
 tag:
-  - _meta/a-tag-page
+  - _meta/tag-page
 TEMPLATE_VERSION: v1.0.8_tag-page
 ---
 # -

 ## About

-This template is not connected to  [[tag-wrangler-plugin,b.t.-ObsidianMD,]].
+This template is not connected to  [[tag-wrangler-plugin,bt-ObsidianMD-app,]].
 Tag wrangler offers no integrated way to use this [[templater-plugin,bt.-ObsidianMD-app,]] when a new [[Tag-page,uti-Tag-Wrangler,]] is created.

  > [!warn] It seems like this template is out of date, and is only used in a handful of older tag-pages.